Our Ratings Tables show how Boston area hardware stores stack up for

 Among the independents, we found big store-to-store price variation.
 Prices

-at some stores were more than 10 percent below the all-store average for items
+at some stores were about 10 percent below the all-store average for items

-we checked, while prices at others were more than 15 percent above
+we checked, while prices at others were more than 20 percent above average.

 At many independent stores, you may be able to save 10 to 15 percent off

-regular prices if you will be buying a lot.
+regular prices if you buy a lot.
 Some offer contractors discounts to customers

-who commit to spending $500 or so over a few weeks, or offer
+who commit to spending $500 or so over a few weeks, or offer discounts

 For many customers, price is only one consideration.
 You also want good

-advice and other service features.
+advice and customer service.
 Unfortunately, price leaders Home Depot and

 Lowes fall well short on some key service fronts.
 In our surveys of area

-consumers, at the time of our last full, published article, Home Depot
+consumers, Home Depot, at the time of our last full, published article,

 hand, a number of independent stores throughout the Boston area received